neorning97/Master-s-thesis/scripts/3D_properties/alluvial/README.md

 **Why is t(2;10) plotted for WT and C1 only?**
 The t(2;10) translocation does not occur in T1.
 Including T1 would show the unaffected genome at those coordinates, which would be misleading.
-The `WJCT_ONLY_CONDITIONS` setting lists translocation names that should use a two-axis (WT + C1) plot.
+The `WT_C1_ONLY` setting lists translocation names that should use a two-axis (WT + C1) plot.
 The check uses `fixed()` string matching rather than a regex pattern, because the parentheses in `"t(2;10)"` would otherwise be interpreted as regex capture groups, causing the match to silently fail.

 **Colour scheme**
 Matches scripts 10 and 11: A-compartment in shades of red, B-compartment in shades of blue.
-Any state not in the palette appears in grey.
+Any state not in the palette appears in gray.